kenyhenry/kenyhenry/README.md

- do not search, you'll find a bug.
+ do not search, you will find a bug.